destroyer-art/AI_AT/readme.md

 ## How to Use

-1. Enter a topic or keyword.
+1. Install Dependencies:
+   - Open the terminal or command prompt.
+   - Navigate to the root folder of the project.
+   - Run the following command to install the necessary Python packages:
+     ```
+     pip install -r requirements.txt
+     ```

+2. Input API Keys:
+   - Open `apikey.py` and provide the following API keys (feel free to switch them up and use whatever services you prefer):
+     - OpenAI API Key
+     - Google API Key
+     - Google CSE ID
+     - SERPAPI API Key (Used for images, but currently using Unsplash)
+     - AWS Access Key ID
+     - AWS Secret Access Key
+     - AWS Default Region
+     - Unsplash Access Key
+     - Unsplash Secret Key
+   - Save the file after updating the API keys.

+3. Run the Python Application:
+   - In the terminal or command prompt, still in the root folder, run the following command:
+     ```
+     python app.py
+     ```
+   - This will start the Python application and allow you to interact with it.

+4. Set Up the Frontend:
+   - Open a new terminal or command prompt window.
+   - Change the directory to the "frontend" folder of the project:
+     ```
+     cd frontend
+     ```
+   - Run the following command to install the required Node.js packages:
+     ```
+     npm install
+     ```

+5. Start the Frontend Server:
+   - After the installation is complete, run the following command in the "frontend" folder:
+     ```
+     npm start
+     ```
+   - This will start the frontend server and make the application accessible in your web browser.

+6. Start The Application:
+    - After starting both the back-end, and front-end you will be able to navigate to your react app, and provide a topic to have a video genterated!
-2. The app will generate a script, find relevant images, synthesize speech audio, and create a video.
+    - The app will generate a script, find relevant images, synthesize speech audio, and create a video based on the provided input.
-3. Review the generated script, images, and video.
-4. Share your amazing AI-generated YouTube video with the world!

-Feel free to explore it and let me know what you think.
+Please note that this is a general guide, and depending on your system configuration, there might be slight variations in the commands or steps required.
+If you encounter any issues, feel free to reach out for assistance.
 Your feedback and suggestions will be invaluable as I continue to work on this project.